 Dr. Robert H. Huntington became the 14th president of Heidelberg University on July 1, 2009.
-Since his arrival, strengthening the university’s core mission has been placed at the forefront, with an intense focus on two long-term strategic goals: Improving Academic Excellence and Improving the Student Experience.
+Since his arrival, strengthening the university’s core mission has been placed at the forefront, with a focus on two long-term strategic goals: Improving Academic Excellence and Improving the Student Experience.
 Dr. Huntington led the creation of a Strategic Action Plan that is guiding the university’s work and progress through 2018.
-Toward these goals, the university has built five new facilities (business school, communications, residence hall, commons and health center), renovated two facilities (library and honors), reshaped the campus (landscaping and parking), and introduced critical new student programs (faculty mentoring, career planning, foreign study, and new majors) since Huntington arrived in 2009.
+Toward these goals, the university has built six new facilities (business school, communications, residence hall, commons, health center, stadium and alumni center), renovated two facilities (library and honors), reshaped the campus (landscaping and parking), and introduced critical new student programs (faculty mentoring, career planning, foreign study, and new majors) since Huntington arrived in 2009.

 Dr. Huntington came to Heidelberg after 25 years in the corporate sector, having worked in a variety of executive management positions for more than 22 years at Dunkin’ Brands Inc. in Boston, Massachusetts.
 Additionally, he served as a member of the Board of Trustees for 11 years at Lasell College in Newton, Massachusetts.

 Born in 1955 in Minneapolis and raised in Lake Oswego, Oregon, Dr. Huntington is a Phi Beta Kappa graduate of Middlebury College, earning his undergraduate degree in political science and German, a language in which he is fluent.
-He went on to receive his master’s degree in German literature from Middlebury’s University of Mainz (Germany) program, his MBA from Dartmouth’s Tuck School of Business and his Ed.D. degree in higher education administration, planning and social policy from the Harvard University Graduate School of Education.
+He received his master’s degree in German literature from Middlebury’s University of Mainz (Germany) program, his MBA from Dartmouth’s Tuck School of Business and his Ed.D. degree in higher education administration, planning and social policy from the Harvard University Graduate School of Education.

-Dr. Huntington holds the rank of associate professor of business at Heidelberg, where he oversees a Senior Leadership Team comprised of administrators in Academic Affairs, Student Affairs, Institutional Advancement, Enrollment Management and Administration and Business Affairs.
-As a member of the faculty, he also mentors undergraduate students.
+Dr. Huntington oversees a Senior Leadership Team comprised of administrators in Academic Affairs, Student Affairs, Institutional Advancement, Enrollment Management and Administration and Business Affairs.
+As a member of the faculty with the rank of associate professor of business, he also mentors undergraduate students.

 Dr. Huntington is married to Dr. Susan McCafferty, a licensed clinical psychologist and a licensed attorney, whom he met at their undergraduate alma mater, Middlebury College.
 They are the parents of two children, Ashley and Aidan.